- Majors & Minors

 - An awareness of creative, natural, societal and cultural forces that shape the world

 - A mature understanding of self-mind, body and spirit

-You'll be able to choose from more than 100 majors and minors, as well as pre-professional programs and an interdisciplinary honors program.
+You'll choose from more than 100 majors and minors, as well as pre-professional programs and an interdisciplinary honors program.

-You'll be coming to an accredited institution.
-Accreditation means our programs are recognized for their excellence.
-Our accreditations include the Association to Advance Collegiate Schools of Business (AACSB International), National Association of Schools of Music (NASM) and the Middle States Commission on Higher Education.
-We're also a member of the Annapolis Group, an organization of the leading national independent liberal arts colleges.
+Susquehanna is an accredited, not-for-profit institution which means that our programs are both certified and recognized for their excellence.
+Our accreditations include the Association to Advance Collegiate Schools of Business (AACSB International), National Association of Schools of Music (NASM), American Chemical Society, and the Middle States Commission on Higher Education.
+We're also a member of the Annapolis Group, an organization of the nation’s top liberal arts colleges.

 You'll never have a shortage of things to do at Susquehanna!